Redmi Note 12 Pro+ vs Samsung Galaxy A54: Mid-Range Duel

 Software

 The Android skins from both manufacturers are largely a matter of taste.
 There are eager advocates of either MIUI 14 or One UI 5.1 on both sides, but we also clearly side with Samsung when it comes to software.
-This begins with the fact that Samsung supports Android 13, while Xiaomi's mid-range device is unfortunately still running on Android 12.
+Especially since the South Koreans promise 4 Android upgrades for the Galaxy A54 while Xiaomi is committed to only updating the Redmi Note 12 Pro+ twice.

 Battery and quick-charging

-When it comes to the battery, it has become a nice tradition that Samsung always takes second place right from the start—no matter with which device we compare a Samsung smartphone to.
-This is once again the case in the duel between the Galaxy A54 and the Redmi Note 12 Pro+: Both offer us 5,000 mAh, but the differences in charging should be massive!
+When it comes to the battery, it has become a tradition that Samsung takes second place right from the start—no matter with which device we compare a Samsung smartphone to.
+This is once again the case in the duel between the Galaxy A54 and the Redmi Note 12 Pro+: Both offer us 5,000 mAh, but the differences in charging are massive!

 Xiaomi Redmi Note 12 Pro Plus charger adapter